sherma

 # Access last message content

-'messages[size(messages) - 1]'
+'state.messages[size(state.messages) - 1]'

 # Build a dict for state transformation

-'{"count": count + 1, "status": "done"}'
+'{"count": state.count + 1, "status": "done"}'

 # Conditional check

-'messages[size(messages) - 1].contains("COMPLETE")'
+'state.messages[size(state.messages) - 1].contains("COMPLETE")'

-# Reference a registered prompt
+# Reference a registered prompt (top-level, no state prefix)

 'prompts["my-prompt"]["instructions"]'